-- ✓ Putting patients first - ✓ Keeping people safe - ✓ Have courage and commitment to do the right thing - ✓ Be accountable, take responsibility and own your actions - ✓ Listen actively - ✓ Check for understanding when you communicate - ✓ Be respectful and treat people with dignity - ✓ Work as a team
+Putting patients first

+- Keeping people safe - Have courage and commitment to do the right thing - Be accountable, take responsibility and own your actions - Listen actively - Check for understanding when you communicate - Be respectful and treat people with dignity - Work as a team

 This policy should be read and implemented with the Organisational Values in mind at all times.
+See overleaf/below for the Equality Impact Assessment for this policy.